influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 The number of status requests served using the HTTP `/status` endpoint.

 #### valuesWrittenOK
-The number of values (fields) accepted by the HTTP `/write` endpoint that persisted successfully.
+The number of values (fields) successfully accepted and persisted by the HTTP `/write` endpoint.
 #### writeReq
 The number of write requests served using the HTTP `/write` endpoint.